 Sesame Chicken Sauce

-This sauce is very easy to make with ingredients you indeed have in your fridge and pantry.
+This sauce is very easy to make with ingredients you probably have in your fridge and pantry.

 It has sweetness provided by honey, tartness provided by lime juice and ketchup, a salty element provided by soy sauce, and the main ingredient, sesame oil.